Abort Mission: Inside Poland’s Largest Anti-Abortion Lobby Group

 “Contrary to common opinion, the Black Protest Movement is neither a bottom-up nor a spontaneous movement, as could be deduced from the Polish and foreign media reports,” says Rozalia Kielmans-Ratyńska, the director of the Ordo Iuris International Law Center.
 “The initiative was mainly funded by one source: the Global Fund for Women (GFW).”

 She highlights the fact that the protests were planned and financed long before people actually took to the streets.
 “The financial support was granted in April 2016, long before the vivid discussion of the right to life began.
 It was directly after the start of the collection of signatures for the civic Stop Abortion project.”

 Kielmans-Ratyńska also has an axe to grind when it comes to the way the media covered the events.
 “The media and Black Protest organizations were continuously misleading public opinion about the pro-life project, for instance by insinuating that it forbids prenatal tests.
 It has led to confusion and disinformation among citizens.”

-Yet, while the media may have focused on the plight of the pro-choice protesters, the “pro-life project,” as she calls it, enjoys far more support in Poland—and not only among the older generation.
+Yet, while the media may have focused on the plight of the pro-choice protesters, the “pro-life project,” as she calls it, enjoys considerable support in Poland—and, according to Kielmans-Ratyńska, not only among the older generation.